Alluxio/alluxio/docs/en/api/POSIX-API.md

 Kernel metadata cache for a single file takes around 300 bytes (up to 1KB), 3GB (up to 10GB) for 10 million files.

-Recommend to use kernel metadata cache when installing Fuse process in plain machine (not via containerized environment) or when FUSE container has enough memory resources and thus will not be killed unexpectedly.
+Recommend to use kernel metadata cache when launching Fuse process on plain machine (not via containerized environment) or when FUSE container has enough memory resources and thus will not be killed unexpectedly when memory usage (Fuse process memory + Fuse kernel cache) exceeds the configured container memory limit.

 {% endnavtab %}
 {% navtab Userspace Metadata Cache Configuration %}

 Userspace metadata cache can be enabled via setting Alluxio configuration in `${ALLUXIO_HOME}/conf/alluxio-site.properties` before mounting:
 ```config
 alluxio.user.metadata.cache.enabled=true
 alluxio.user.metadata.cache.expiration.time=2h
 alluxio.user.metadata.cache.max.size=2000000
 ```

-The metadata is cached in the AlluxioFuse java process heap so make sure `cache.max.size * 2KB * 2 < AlluxioFuse process maximum memory allocated`.
+The metadata is cached in the AlluxioFuse Java process heap so make sure `cache.max.size * 2KB * 2 < AlluxioFuse process maximum memory allocated`.
 For example, if AlluxioFuse is launched with `-Xmx=16GB` and metadata cache can use up to 8GB memory, then `cache.max.size` should be smaller than 4 million.
+The default max cache size is `100000` which takes about `200MB` heap space.

-When the data is updated via other Alluxio clients, the metadata cache needs to be updated otherwise it will be stale until reaches `alluxio.user.metadata.cache.expiration.time`.
+When the data is updated via other Alluxio clients, the metadata cache needs to be updated otherwise it will be stale until reaches `alluxio.user.metadata.cache.expiration.time` (default is `10min`).
 Metadata cache can be invalidated manually through Alluxio FUSE shell which is enabled by setting `alluxio.fuse.special.command.enabled=true` in `${ALLUXIO_HOME}/conf/alluxio-site.properties` before mounting FUSE.

-- Clean up all metadata caches：
+Run the Fuse shell command to clear all the cached metadata：
 ```console
 $ ls -l /mnt/alluxio-fuse/.alluxiocli.metadatacache.dropAll
 ```

-- Clear the cache of a path, all its ancestor, and all its descendants：
+Run the Fuse shell to clear the metadata cache of a specific path：
 ```console
 $ ls -l /mnt/alluxio-fuse/dir/dir1/.alluxiocli.metadatacache.drop
 ```
 The above command will clear the metadata cache of `/mnt/alluxio-fuse/dir/dir1`, all its ancestor directories, and all its descendants files or directories.

-- Get the client metadata size
+Run the Fuse shell to know the total number of paths that are cached locally:
 ```console
 $ ls -l /mnt/alluxio-fuse/.alluxiocli.metadatacache.size
 ```